Chief Executive Officer

 Independent Living Advocate

-Joe serves as a Youth Transition and Independent Living Advocate for accessABILITY.
+Joe serves as the Young Adult Council Advisor for accessABILITY.
 His experience ensuring the full inclusion of people with disabilities began in 2005 while working at CYO Camp Rancho Framasa, a summer camp that is inclusive of youth with disabilities.
 He has since spent well over 10,000 hours working alongside people with disabilities in recreation, education, and non-profit settings.
 Joe has been a part of accessABILITY’s mission to foster inclusive communities in Indianapolis and the surrounding counties since August 2014.
 Joe received an undergraduate degree in Theatre from Ball State University in 2010.
 In addition to his love of theatre, his hobbies include traveling, running, hiking, kayaking, and any adventure that can get him out into nature.